-As the heating season quickly approaches, O&R reminds its customers that proper maintenance of natural gas appliances by qualified professionals helps prevent illness, and even death, related to carbon monoxide poisoning.
+As the winter heating season approaches, O&R reminds its customers that proper maintenance of natural gas appliances by qualified professionals helps prevent illness, and even death, related to carbon monoxide poisoning.

-Natural gas-powered appliances in the typical home can range from: heating units and clothes driers to water heaters and stoves – and even emergency generators.
+Natural gas-powered appliances in the typical home can range from: heating units and clothes dryers to water heaters and stoves – and even emergency generators.

-When heating units or motors are not working properly, or if exhaust fumes and chimneys are not properly vented outdoors, carbon monoxide can accumulate in the home, building or garage.
+When heating units or motors are not working properly, or if exhaust fumes and chimneys are not properly vented outdoors, carbon monoxide can accumulate in the home, garage, or any enclosed space.

-To prevent a carbon monoxide problem, make sure that a plumber or qualified heating contractor services your furnace and other natural-gas powered appliances each year.
+To prevent a carbon monoxide problem, make sure that a plumber or qualified heating contractor inspects and maintains your furnace and other natural-gas powered appliances each year.

-The dangers of CO can be further reduced by the installation of approved CO detectors, which can provide early warning of accumulated CO before it reaches a dangerous level.
+The dangers of CO can be further reduced by the installation of approved carbon monoxide detectors, which can provide early warning of accumulated CO before it reaches a dangerous level.